wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 - agent registration,
 - agent deletion,
+- rules, decoders and CDB lists synchronization,
 - configuration of agents grouping, and
 - centralized configuration of the ``agent.conf`` file used by the agents within each agent group.

 The master node sends to its clients the complete ``etc/shared`` directory contained in its Wazuh installation directory.
 This includes the centralized configuration of agents ordered by groups and the ``client.keys`` file.
 These shared files allow agents to report to any manager of the cluster.

+Before sending rules and decoders, the master node runs ``ossec-logtest`` to verify the pending rules/decoders to push are correct.
+This check is also done in the clients when rules, decoders or CDB lists are received.
+If ``ossec-logtest`` runs doesn't report any error, the client manager is restarted. **The** ``ossec.conf`` **file is not synchronized.** If any rule or decoder is excluded in the master's ``ossec.conf``, it should be synchronized manually.
+Otherwise, the ``ossec-logtest`` check will fail on the client and it won't be restarted.

 The communication between the nodes of the cluster is performed by means of a self-developed protocol.
 This synchronization occurs at the frequency defined in the ``<cluster>`` section of :doc:`Local configuration <../reference/ossec-conf/cluster>`.
 These cluster communications are sent with the AES encryption algorithm providing for security and confidentiality.